xzxADIxzx/Join-and-kill-em-together/assets/README.md

    * Set the compression to `High Quality`
    * Add to the bundle via the bottom window.

+## Doll
+1. Export the corresponding model as fbx.
+2. Configure all of the textures:
+   * Set the texture type to `Default`
+   * Set the maximum size to `1024`
+   * Set the filter mode to `Point`
+   * Set the compression to `High Quality`
+3. Replace the corresponding meta file.

 ## Icons
 1. Copy the corresponding folder.
 2. Configure all of the textures: